An Inbound Source receives information such as sensor data from IoT terminals or systems other than obniz devices.

 When data is actually received, the information of the receiving device is displayed.
 In the case of a gateway, the information of the multiple sensors that were sent is displayed.

-Configuration on the IoT Sensor or Gateway Side
+Settings on the IoT Sensor or Gateway Side

 An API Key is required for sending.